Fedack/PiShockDocs/docs/PiVault.md

 ![PiVaultUnlockTimed](https://i.imgur.com/LFpDSU7.png)

-Timed unlock allows you to specify a Time window up to 60 Minutes in the future at which the PiVault will allow unlocking for 3 seconds by pressing the button on the device.
+Timed unlock allows you to specify a Time window up to 60 **Seconds** in the future at which the PiVault will allow unlocking for 3 seconds by pressing the button on the device.

 | Nr. | Name              | Description                                                                                                             |
 |-----|-------------------|-------------------------------------------------------------------------------------------------------------------------|